How Much Does Bathroom Remodeling Cost in Fairfax County? 2026 Pricing Guide

 Share at:

 Planning a bathroom remodel in Fairfax County this year?
 Expect to pay significantly more than the national average—and 2026 brings additional cost pressures that every Northern Virginia homeowner needs to understand.
-With new 50% tariffs on imported cabinets and vanities taking effect January 1, 2026, skilled labor costs rising 4.5–6%, and Fairfax County permit fees up 12.5%, the window to lock in favorable pricing is closing fast.
+A 25% tariff on imported cabinets and vanities has been in effect since October 2025, skilled labor costs are rising 4.5–6%, and Fairfax County permit fees went up again in mid-2025, so a realistic 2026 budget looks different from a 2024 one.

-For 2026, the baseline cost for a professionally executed, code-compliant mid-range bathroom remodel in Fairfax County ranges from $17,000 to $35,000, while comprehensive luxury renovations frequently surpass $65,000—with ultra-luxury spa retreats pushing beyond $115,000.
-This guide breaks down exactly what drives these costs and provides smart strategies to maximize your investment, whether you’re updating a dated guest bath in Reston or creating a spa-like primary retreat in Great Falls.
+In 2026, a mid-range bathroom remodel in Fairfax County runs $17,000 to $35,000, done to code by a licensed crew.
+Luxury renovations start around $70,000, and high-end spa retreats push past $115,000.
+This guide breaks down what actually drives those numbers and where you can trim without cutting corners, whether you’re refreshing a dated guest bath in Reston or building a spa-like primary suite in Great Falls.

 7 Cost- Friendly Ways To Start With Small Bathroom Remodeling